richard-muvirimi/plugin-boilerplate/README.txt

 == Upgrade Notice ==

 = 1.0 =
-Initial Launch
+* Initial Launch

 == Arbitrary section ==

-Have discovered everytime i have to create a new plugin i had to go ont he internet and download a boilerplate copy and manually install and made this to counter that.
+Have discovered everytime i have to create a new plugin i had to go onto the internet and download a boilerplate copy and manually install and made this to counter that.

 Features: